slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Starting is fun but success belongs to finishers.

-[Going halfway](#on-focus-time-management-and-productivity) is too expensive to do it often.
+[Going halfway](#on-focus-time-management-and-productivity) is a waste.
 When the end finally comes, it comes quickly.

 > *'Only put off until tomorrow what you are willing to die having left undone.' -- Pablo Picasso*